raphant/lazyft/README.md

 If your setup is similar to mine (linux & non-Docker FreqTrade), getting started should be simple.

-However, I do plan on adding support for other setups and so please feel free to [open an issue](https://github.com/raph92/lazyft/issues/new) if you have any questions/requests.
+That being said, I do plan on adding support for other setups and so please feel free to [open an issue](https://github.com/raph92/lazyft/issues/new) if you have any questions/requests.

 ### Installation